MASHUOA/HiTMaP/README.md

 To plot the MALDI-image peptide and protein images, use the following
 functions:

-To check the segmentation result over the sample, you need to d to each data file ID folder and find the “spatialKMeans\_image\_plot.png” (if you are using the spatial K-means method for segmentation.)
+To check the segmentation result over the sample, you need to navigate to each data file ID folder and find the “spatialKMeans\_image\_plot.png” (if you are using the spatial K-means method for segmentation.)

 ``` r
 library(magick)